zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

     e. **Swagger Api-Doc Parameters**

-      This parameter configures API Version Header Information, specifically the [InfoObject](https://swagger.io/specification/#infoObject) section, and adjusts Swagger documentation that your API service returns.
+      Parameter in this section configure API Version Header Information, specifically the [InfoObject](https://swagger.io/specification/#infoObject) section, and adjusts Swagger documentation that your API service returns.
 Use the following format:

       ```
     api-info: